XPMUser/XPMUser.github.io/README.md

 "-insert mod here-" means the names of the mods from the modpacks.

-Here's a list of available mods:
+Here's a list of available useful mods:
 1. WalkSpeed
 2. FastGameSpeed
 3. RebalancedBattles